Joseph Smith Hypocephalus: Text to the right (Figures No. 12–15)

 Val Sederholm has identified that the surviving traces of the original content parallel other hypocephali, and suggested the reading j nTr pfy 'A, 'nx m TAw, jw m mw: 'q r' jw [=r] sDm md.t=f.
-[Mj n] Wsjr, explaining that "the officiator, calling upon that special, particular, transcendent god, who lives by breathing, who negotiates the waters, pleads from the depths: May Re descend to hear Osiris' words!
+[Mj n] Wsjr, stating that "the officiator, calling upon that special, particular, transcendent god, who lives by breathing, who negotiates the waters, pleads from the depths: May Re descend to hear Osiris' words!
 Come to Shoshenq, who is dead!"

-Text at the bottom (Figures No. 16-17)
+Text at the bottom (Figures No. 16–17)

-Michael D. Rhodes gives the following translation: "May this tomb never be desecrated, and may this soul and its lord never be desecrated in the hereafter."

 Robert K. Ritner gives the following translation: "Back, injury, back!
 There is none who attacks you.
 This ba-spirit and his lord will not be attacked in the underworld forever."

 Text around the rim (Figure No. 18)

-One third of the rim contains characters taken from another papyrus.
+One third of the rim contains characters taken from another papyrus, copied upside down and with no literary connection the original two thirds.

-Michael D. Rhodes provided a possible reading of the text in its original state: